coq-community/hydra-battles/README.md

 ## Installation

-- To get the required dependencies, the easiest way is to use opam.
-Run:
+- To get the required dependencies, you can use opam or Nix.
+With opam:
-  - `opam install ./coq-hydra-battles.opam --deps-only` to get the _hydra battles_ dependencies;
+  - `opam install coq-hydra-battles.opam --deps-only` to get the _hydra battles_ dependencies;
-  - `opam install ./coq-addition-chains.opam --deps-only` to get the _addition chains_ dependencies.
+  - `opam install coq-addition-chains.opam --deps-only` to get the _addition chains_ dependencies.

+  With Nix, just run `nix-shell` to get all the dependencies (including for building the documentation).
+If you only want the dependencies to build one or the other sub-package, you may run `nix-shell --argstr job hydra-battles` or `nix-shell --argstr job addition-chains`.

-- Building the PDF documentation also requires Alectryon 1.3.1 or later, and SerAPI.
+- Building the PDF documentation also requires Alectryon 1.2 and SerAPI.
   See [`doc/movies/Readme.md`](doc/movies/Readme.md) for details.

 - The general Makefile is in the top directory: